nscherf/Machine-learning-lectures/slides-new.md

 - evolved in the 50s and 60s from AI, pattern recognition and computational learning theory
 - learn from data (and predict)
-- similar to computational statistics and scientific method

 Note: - grew out of quest for AI